-One of my absolute FAVORITE things to do for members inside my home build prep program (Building Your Foundation; a.k.a.
-BYF) is to offer personalized feedback on floor plan drawings.
+One of my absolute FAVORITE things to do for clients inside my ‘Before You Build’ home build prep program (a.k.a.
+BYB) is to offer personalized feedback on their floor plan drawings.

 I loooove doing this because floor plans get me so excited (I should have been an architect).
 When I look at a floor plan, I can immediately see the potential.
 I can picture a family living in the house and I can imagine how they’ll move around in the space.

-Floor plans are full of possibilities and it excites me to provide my BYF members with insight into what works well with their custom floor plan as well as how it could be improved to be more efficient for their family’s needs.
+Floor plans are full of possibilities and it excites me to provide my BYB clients with insight into what works well with their custom floor plan as well as how it could be improved to be more efficient for their family’s needs.

 When it came to creating my own custom floor plan, I pored over the details of the plan for weeks on end and continuously tweaked it until it was perfect for the way my family lives.
 It was a stressful (and lengthy) process, but I am SO glad I took the time to do this because here I am 8 years later and I still love my home’s layout :).

-In today’s blog post, I’m going to do exactly what I do for my BYF members (i.e. provide feedback on a floor plan) … but with a stock floor plan that I found online.
+In today’s blog post, I’m going to do exactly what I do for my private BYB clients (i.e. provide feedback on a floor plan) … but with a stock floor plan that I found online.
 Showing you my floor plan feedback process through a video (plus the bullet points below) will give you some insight into how to critically look at your own floor plan drawings.

 FLOOR PLAN FEEDBACK EXAMPLE